 This technology also allows an entire object to emit light as if it were a single aperture laser.
 Any object- a vehicle, a satellite, a building or a spacesuit- could be used to concentrate emitted light onto a target.
 Such an array can even be used as an interplanetary, or even interstellar weapon.
 Entire warships, habitats or even planet-sized objects are used as phased array lasers.
 Using a visible wavelength phased array laser emitted by a Dyson sphere, the entire energy output of a star can be focused onto a planet in a nearby solar system, boiling it entirely away into space in a matter of days.
 Such systems are known as Nicoll-Dyson beams; such beams have rarely been used in warfare, although a number were used recently during the Oracle War.

-However it is a very difficult task to accurately target objects separated by distances of light years; because of the chaotic nature orbital mechanics involving more than two bodies, the precise location of a planet or any other object is somewhat unpredictable on a timescale of more than several years, the time it takes for the beam to reach its target across interstellar space.
+However it is a very difficult task to accurately target objects separated by distances of light years; because of the chaotic nature of orbital mechanics involving more than two bodies, the precise location of a planet or any other object is somewhat unpredictable on a timescale of more than several years, the time it takes for the beam to reach its target across interstellar space.
+To be certain of a hit on any distant target, the beam must be larger than the uncertainty associated with that target's position, and this requires the expenditure of much more power (most of which is wasted).

 These inefficient weapons are sometimes used by medium-tech societies which are culturally isolated and do not have access to more advanced designs.
 A fission weapon is detonated inside a cluster of metal rods, which have been aimed at a target; the rods become a lasing medium for a brief pulse of x-rays shortly before they are destroyed.
 An antimatter-pumped version is used by the MASS weapons system, versions of which are still used in modern times.